rmsmech/ddns-hcli/README.md

 _Install unzip, if not available_

+# 04 : Create Config Files.

+This step can be done after Step 05 (incase you wish to export the default configs to the folders).

-# 04 : Create a file called "ddns.conf" with below information
+**Create a file called "ddns.conf" with below information**.

 Obtain zone-id , token from your cloudflare account and add them.
 Add all the records (A type only supported) for which the ip address has to be updated.

 ```JSON